26bz/Sleek-Theme/README.md

 2. Enable the theme via the admin UI.
 3. You're all set—enjoy the sleek design!

+## Updates
+Be sure to ask in the Discord if the theme is yet to be supported for any new releases of paymenter or if you encounter any issues.

 ## Support

 If you need assistance, feel free to reach out: